symphonyoss/ContainerJS/index.md

 #### Running with OpenFin

-OpenFin has a command line tool for launching OpenFin applications.
-This can be installed as follows:
+The ContainerJS project provides an OpenFin-based command line tool, which can be installed as follows:

 ```
-$ npm install --global openfin-cli
+$ npm install --global containerjs-api-openfin
 ```

 To run your simple 'Hello World' application from within an OpenFin container, execute the following:

 ```
-$ openfin --launch --config app.json
+$ ssf-openfin --config app.json
 ```

 You should now see the Hello World application, and see the status update to 'ready'